 If you’re driving east from the intersection of the Trans-Canada and Highway 95 in Golden, you’ll find the turnoff on the south side of the highway after 33.6 km.

 For a more upscale experience with full dining facilities, check out Emerald Lake Lodge.
-In winter their hot tub is a bonus.
+In winter their hot tub is a bonus though its closed until sometime in 2023.

-A few things I’d really recommend for this hike
+A few things I’d recommend for the Wapta Falls hike

 Carry microspikes.
 You’ll use them on most winter hikes in the mountains.